Deadline: Tuesday November 10, 2020

 - An independent letter of support from someone other than your immediate supervisor.

 State if the supervisor is supporting more than one application, and if so the supervisor must rank their students applications according to priority.

 Value of Scholarship: Up to a maximum of $5000

-Number of Scholarships Awarded: Varies depending on the number of applicants and the amount of funding allocated to the UofC Northern Studies Committee by the Canadian Polar Commission.
+Number of Scholarships Awarded: Varies depending on the number of applicants and the amount of funding allocated to the UofC Northern Studies Committee by Polar Knowledge Canada.

 DEADLINE TO APPLY: